zeroknots/slotmachine/README.md

 # SlotMachine.sol • ![license](https://img.shields.io/github/license/zeroknots/slotmachine?label=license) ![solidity](https://img.shields.io/badge/solidity-^0.8.19-lightgrey)

-SlotMachine is a specialized security testing framework designed to detect hazardous storage writes in Solidity contracts.
+SlotMachine is a specialized security testing library designed to detect hazardous storage writes in Solidity contracts.
 By leveraging the power of this innovative tool, developers can ensure their contracts maintain a high level of security and reliability.

 ### How does it work?